Where to see flamingos in Kenya

 This is because algae and invertebrates have special coloring chemicals known as pigments.
 Thus, one can conclude that flamingos are precisely the expression,’ you are what you eat!

 The Great Rift Valley

-The Rift Valley is one of the most famous highlights in Africa.
+The Great Rift Valley is one of the most famous highlights in Africa.
 It is part of the intra- continental ridge system that runs from north to south through Kenya.
 As Kenya is home to 64 lakes within the African continent, 8 of them are found in the Kenyan Rift Valley.